Know someone with “Founder’s Syndrome?” Join Round Sky solutions for a FREE webinar on June 29th.

 - Snap decisions and decision reversals are common without any explanation, warning, or consideration of the impact to others.

-- Information flow throughout the organization is stilted or actively stifled, with the founder at the center of all information flows.
+- Information flow throughout the organization is stilted or actively stifled, with the founder at

 - Employees can often feel like they are not paid to think but simply to deliver on orders, which themselves can change at the drop of a hat, undoing weeks of effort.